DDursun/PowerPlants/README.md

-# SolarPowerPlants
+# Solar Power Plants

-## The in-depth analysis of 4 csv files containing the different types of data
+The projects constitues in depth analysis of four tables containing solar power plant data.
+The goal was to identify faulty